cokelaer/bioservices/bioservices/README.txt

-**Bioservices** provides access to many Bioinformatices Web Services (e.g., UniProt) and a framework to easily implement wrapper of Web Services (based on WSDL/SOAP or REST protocols).
+**Bioservices** is a Python package that provides access to many Bioinformatices Web Services (e.g., UniProt) and a framework to easily implement Web Services wrappers (based on WSDL/SOAP or REST protocols).

 The primary goal of **BioServices** is to use Python as a glue language to provide